 h) Disclosure of any relationship with SRF Co-Chairs or the RiO Program Director, which may create the perception of a conflict of interest: potential conflicts of interest include, but are not limited to, advising, co-authoring, or consulting relationships

 Grant recipients will retain copyright to all materials prepared in connection with the funded project.
 However, it is expected that the SRF will be granted an irrevocable, royalty-free license in perpetuity to use such materials for non-commercial purposes furthering the mission of the SRF.
 The SRF will omit the identity of the PO in its use of those materials if non-disclosure agreements prevent its inclusion in publications.
-The SRF requires that any publication of the resulting research in articles or other forms includes an acknowledgement that the research was funded in part by the SRF.
+The SRF requires that any publication of the resulting research in articles or other forms includes an acknowledgment that the research was funded in part by the SRF of the Strategic Management Society.

 Please send any questions about the Research in Organizations Program by email to firstname.lastname@example.org.